nachocaru/xaprb.com/content/blog/2006-10-21-version-01154-of-innotop-released.md

 ---
 title: Version 0.1.154 of innotop released
-author: Baron Schwartz
-excerpt: "<p>I recently published an article on O'Reilly about monitoring tools for MySQL.
-Of course I believe innotop is the best in its class, so I mentioned it.
-But I also recently added some features to innotop, and made a stability fix too.</p>"
-layout: post
 permalink: /2006/10/21/version-01154-of-innotop-released/
 description:
   - Notes on upgrades to the innotop MySQL and InnoDB monitor.